Job Design

 Introduction

-Job design, as a key contributor to individual attitudes, motivation, and work performance, has generated substantial interest in the scientific community.
+Job design refers to the processes and outcomes of how work is structured, organized, experienced, and enacted.
+As a key contributor to individual attitudes, motivation, and work performance, job design has generated substantial interest in the scientific community.
 Much research has been conducted in the area of job design, leading to a better understanding of the attitudes and behaviors of employees at work.
 This article is a review of some key readings on job design theories and research.
-Job design refers to the processes and outcomes of how work is structured, organized, experienced, and enacted.
-Unlike other changes at work, such as those associated with managerial practices, training programs, or reward systems, job design focuses solely on the work itself—namely, the tasks or activities that individuals pursue in their organizations.
+Unlike other changes at work, such as those associated with managerial practices, training programs, or reward systems, job design focuses solely on the work itself—namely, the tasks or activities that individuals perform in their organizations.
 The popularity of job design as a research topic and managerial strategy is based on its focus on the work itself.
-Individuals can avoid dealing with many aspects of their work context, but they cannot avoid dealing with their jobs.
-Individuals at work spend their time primarily performing their jobs.
+Although individuals can avoid dealing with many aspects of their work context, they typically cannot avoid dealing with their jobs, which is the primary purpose of being “at work.”
 Therefore, jobs represent the key contact between the employee and the organization.
-This suggests that the way in which jobs are designed and structured plays a major role in affecting how people react in their employing organization.
-Job design, which has attracted tremendous attention in the 20th century, continues to be highly relevant in the 21st century.
-Key historical approaches in job design will be reviewed first, followed by a discussion of future directions in this area.
+Consequently, the way in which jobs are designed and structured plays a major role in affecting how people react in their employing organization.
+Interest in the field of job design spans over one hundred years.
+The subject garnered tremendous attention in the twentieth century, and it continues to be highly relevant in the twenty-first century.
+The worldwide COVID-19 pandemic during 2019–2022 led to dramatic changes in how and where jobs were performed.
+In countries that imposed lockdowns to prevent the spread of the disease, many organizations required their employees to work remotely through technology.
+The “digitalization” of work (e.g., meetings held through technological means such as Zoom and Microsoft Teams) required many employees to engage in new tasks and learn new skills.
+From a job design perspective, the changes brought about by the pandemic are continuing, and their full impact has yet to be fully understood.
+In the following sections, key historical approaches to job design are covered, followed by a discussion of future directions in the field.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.